polatory/polatory/README.md

 ## Acknowledgements

-Polatory utilizes the following libraries:
+Polatory is built upon the following libraries.
+Each library may have other dependencies.

 <dl>
   <dt><a href="https://abseil.io/">Abseil</a></dt>